 One of the biggest attractions to FBA is that Amazon will fulfill orders from various other marketing channels.

-As you build your e-commerce business, you might find that you attract customers from all over the world by listing your great products on a variety of websites.
-If that’s the case, you should know that Amazon FBA will fulfill orders from those other sites as well.
+As you build your e-commerce business, you might find that you attract customers from all over the world by listing your products on a variety of websites.
+If that’s the situation, you should know that Amazon FBA will fulfill orders from those other sites as well.

 FBA can be a centralized shipping and customer service operations center that will handle orders placed on any number of marketing channels from all over the world, regardless of where the order was placed.

 5. You Still Have to Pay for Shipping to Amazon Fulfillment Centers